Avoiding decoherence with giant atoms in a two-dimensional structured environment: Avoiding decoherence

 In \figref{fig:DFI-dynamics}, we depict the canonical signature of DFI, i.e., the time evolution of two braided GAs exchanging an excitation back and forth.
 We note that this evolution is nearly identical to that in 1D~\cite{Soro2023}: starting with the first atom in its bare excited state, there is an initial exponential decay corresponding to the buildup of the interference, for a time

 which is then followed by weakly damped population exchanges [$\cos[2](z_R t)\e^{-2z_It}$].
-As shown in the 1D case~\cite{Soro2023}, the interaction rate $z_R$ is given by the real part of the energy of two BICs ($z_R=\abs{\Re{z_1}-\Re{z_2}}/2$), whereas the damping rate is given by the imaginary part ($z_I=\abs{\Im{z_1}+\Im{z_2}}/2$).
-Note that the fact that there is some damping, which occurs due to a combination of the retardation effects and the exchange interaction being nonzero, makes these states \textit{quasi-bound}.
+As shown in the 1D case~\cite{Soro2023}, the interaction rate $z_R$ is given by the real part of the energy of the two BICs ($z_R=\abs{\Re{z_1}-\Re{z_2}}/2$), whereas the damping rate is given by the imaginary part ($z_I=\abs{\Im{z_1}+\Im{z_2}}/2$).
+Note that the damping, which occurs due to a combination of the retardation effects and the exchange interaction being nonzero, makes these states \textit{quasi-bound}.

 Finally, we identify the Rabi swaps between the photonic parts of the bound states (\figref{fig:DFI-dynamics}, top right panel) as the two-atom analogue of the so-called \textit{oscillating BICs}~\cite{Guo2020, Guo2020a, Longhi2021, Terradas-Brianso2022, Noachtar2022, Lim2023}.
 The latter have been shown to appear in GAs with three or more coupling points to the waveguide (continuous or structured), where multiple BIC solutions coexist and give rise to dynamic oscillations.
 In the 2D setups we study here, the multiplicity of BICs does not come from the multiplicity of coupling points, but instead, from the multiplicity of atoms.